mmesh/docs/docs/platform/concepts/architecture.md

 ---
 title: Architecture
-description: Aimed to reduce complexity and costs, the mmesh platform is a hybrid cloud integration PaaS designed to be simple, scalable, secure and easy-to-use.
+description: Aimed to reduce complexity and costs, the mmesh platform is a hybrid cloud integration platform designed to be simple, scalable, secure and easy-to-use.
 ---

 # Architecture